Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Introduction

 \Gls*{qkd} enables two legitimate parties, Alice and Bob, to share a symmetric encryption key that can be used to achieve information-theoretically secure communications.
 In particular, it exploits the laws of quantum mechanics to ensure that any eavesdropping attempt by a malicious external party (Eve) cannot go undetected~\cite{BB84,Ekert.1991,Pirandola.2020, lo2014secure}.

-To date, \gls*{qkd} has matured into a well-established technology whose application has been demonstrated on the level of inter-city networks.
-Next-generation protocols such as \gls*{tfqkd}, which utilise single-photon interference, offer significantly improved resilience against channel losses~\cite{Lucamarini.2018,Wang.2018,Xu.2020, curty2019simple}, effectively doubling the achievable communication distances~\cite{curty.2009,Pirandola.2017}, reaching up to 1000~km point-to-point~\cite{Minder.2019,Pittaluga.2021,Chen.2022,Wang.2022,Liu.2023}.
-These properties make \gls*{tfqkd} particularly attractive for the realisation of nationwide quantum networks~\cite{pittaluga2025long,Chen.2021,Liu.2021,Clivati.2022,Zhou.2023}.
+To date, \gls*{qkd} has matured into a well-established technology whose application has been demonstrated on the level of inter-city networks~\cite{sasaki2011field, martin2024madqci, chen2025implementation}.
+Next-generation protocols such as \gls*{tfqkd}, which utilize single-photon interference, offer significantly improved resilience against channel losses~\cite{Lucamarini.2018,Wang.2018,Xu.2020, curty2019simple}, effectively doubling the achievable communication distances~\cite{curty.2009,Pirandola.2017}, reaching up to 1000~km point-to-point~\cite{Minder.2019,Pittaluga.2021,Chen.2022,Wang.2022,Liu.2023}.
+These properties make \gls*{tfqkd} particularly attractive for the realization of nationwide quantum networks~\cite{pittaluga2025long,Chen.2021,Liu.2021,Clivati.2022,Zhou.2023}.

-Nevertheless, the broader adoption of \gls*{qkd} still faces some challenges, particularly the need to guarantee the security of practical implementations, since real devices inevitably deviate from the idealised assumptions.
+Nevertheless, the broader adoption of \gls*{qkd} still faces some challenges, particularly the need to guarantee the security of practical implementations, since real devices inevitably deviate from the idealized assumptions.
 These deviations must be accounted for, either through improved security proofs or through enhancements in physical hardware, a domain collectively known as implementation security~\cite{Xu.2020b, zapatero2025implementation}.
 Unaddressed device imperfections can lead to unintended side channels, resulting in undetected information leakage which may compromise the overall system security~\cite{jain2016attacks, Makarov.2024, bsi2023implementation}.

 In this regard, \gls*{tfqkd} possesses a crucial advantage, as it belongs to the \gls*{mdi} class of protocols. \Gls*{mdi} protocols remove all security assumptions from the receiver, ensuring security even if Eve completely controls the measurement apparatus~\cite{Lo.2012}.
 Consequently, implementation security efforts can be entirely focused on the transmitter side.